 Elevation: 10,220 ft

-The path to the east face of the mountain follows a well defined creek bed.
-The going was easy, not much brush.
+“The path to the East Face of Liberty Mountain follows a well-defined creek bed.
+The going was easy without much brush.
 Soon the forest gave way to an open slope of rocks leading to the ridge of the mountain.
-I followed it straight to the top.
+I followed the ridge straight to the summit.”

-The upper part of the steep ridge was a bit difficult.
-Deep snow made [for] slow going.
-I inched my way to the top and then carefully treaded solid ice to open rocks and then made for the summit.
+“The upper part of the steep ridge was a bit difficult.
+Deep snow made for slow going.
+I inched my way to the top, carefully treaded solid ice to open rocks, and then made for the summit.”

-Larry’s route climbs 1,800 feet in roughly 1.25 miles.
+Larry’s Class 3 route ascends 1,800 feet of elevation in roughly 1.25 miles.